Recovery is just a phone call away.

 What Are the Common Challenges in Alcohol Recovery?

 The common challenges in alcohol recovery are craving, emotional instability, social pressure, and relapse risk.
-They significantly impact an individual’s journey toward sobriety.
+Each of these makes staying sober feel overwhelming, but they’re also manageable with the right support.

 Common Challenges in Alcohol Recovery